keventmesh/agentic-ai-demo/README.md

 make deploy
 ```

+### Sanity Check

-For sanity check, send a request to the intake service:
+Send a generic request to the intake service to start the event flow:

 ```shell
 # start Kubectl port-forward to access the service